-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns, assessed using reduced rank regression analysis, and cardiovascular disease?
+What is the relationship between adherence to dietary guidelines and recommendations or specific dietary patterns, assessed using reduced rank regression analysis, and cardiovascular disease?

-ConclusionInsufficient evidence, due to a small number of studies, was available to examine the relationship between dietary patterns derived using reduced rank regression and risk of cardiovascular disease.
-The disparate nature of the methods used made it difficult to compare results, and therefore, no conclusions were drawn.
+ConclusionInsufficient evidence due to a small number of studies was available to examine the relationship between dietary patterns derived using reduced rank regression and risk of cardiovascular disease.
+The disparate nature of the methods used made it difficult to compare results; therefore, no conclusions were drawn.

 GradeIV – Not Assignable

-- More U.S. population-based research is needed to examine dietary patterns and risk of cardiovascular disease using reduced rank regression, preferably with more consistent methods and response variables.
+- More U.S. population-based research is needed to examine dietary patterns and risk of CVD using reduced rank regression, preferably with more consistent methods and response variables.

 What is the evidence that supports this conclusion?
 For more information, click on the Evidence Summary link below.